-This article originally appeared on the Work From Home Happiness blog.
+This article was originally published on Work From Home Happiness.

 You’re lucky, you know.